cloudfour/guides/javascript/testing/README.md

 ```

 ### Behavior-Driven Development (BDD)
-The `should` assertion style, in particular, as well as the `expect` style, can be seen as aligned with the concept of behavior-driven development.
+The `should` and `expect` assertion styles are aligned with the concept of
+behavior-driven development (BDD).

-In short, both of these assertion styles allow natural-language like assertion statements.
+Both of these assertion styles allow sentence-like, chained assertion statements.

 The `should` style takes this furthest, by optionally extending the object prototype.
-This allows tests to be written the way they might be by a project stakeholder:
+This allows tests to be written the way they might be written in requirements:

 ```js
 const customer = {